Your Frequent and Persistent Headaches Could Signal High Levels of Cortisol Hormone

 cortisol and headaches

 Headaches can range from mild annoyances to debilitating pains that can seriously disrupt daily life.
-While dehydration, digital eyestrain, and lack of sleep can trigger headaches, frequent forms of head pains (migraine) can sometimes be a red flag for an underlying health issue, including long-term cortisol hormone levels.
+While they can be triggered by dehydration, digital eyestrain, and lack of sleep, frequent forms of head pains (migraine) can sometimes be a red flag for an underlying health issue, including long-term cortisol hormone levels.

 Cortisol, often referred to as the “stress hormone,” plays a crucial role in the body’s fight-or-flight response during stressful situations.
 Typically, it increases blood sugar levels for energy, elevates blood pressure, and suppresses non-essential functions like digestion and the immune system’s functions.